alexey-dc/rack_experiments/02_puma_basic/README.md

 ...
 ````

-Perfect - we can control the threads now.

 This will reproduce the output of the test we got when we ran `puma` accidentally/implicitly through `rackup`:
 ```bash
 # Server
 1020: 1